uf-mil/mil/docs/development/python_style.md

 * Be wary when using these types of statements when checking the value of integers.
 Using something like `if not x / 2` is confusing because both boolean and numerical statements are involved.
 * When using this type of statement to check the size of a Numpy array, use `if (not) array.size` instead of `if array`.

+#### Decorators

+**D**ecorator = **D**angerous!
+Sorta.
+Decorators are powerful for changing the behavior of methods, which can be helpful when operations in the method itself do not suffice.

+However, decorators are confusing for new readers of the code, new users to Python, hard to recover from in the case of a raised error, and hard to debug.
+In the case that a decorator breaks a wrapped function, a MIL member may assume that the function which was operated on by the decorator was at fault, when this may not always be the case.

+Therefore, when using decorators, keep in mind:
+* Please test decorators extensively.
+* Every decorator should be extensively documented.
+* Please use decorators judiciously.

 ### Linting & CI
 Explain the process of Python linting, what is used, and what happens to one's code upon the linter striking it.